dmhdev/django_check_webp_compatibility/README.md

 # django_check_webp_compatibility
-Script that checks if User Browser is Webp compatible
+Method to check if User Browser is Webp compatible, and display a different image format if not.

 Uses [httpagentparser](https://pypi.org/project/httpagentparser/) Library.